 After a tremendous high-school playing career at West Morris (N.J.), where she earned third-team all-state recognition, Williams played four seasons at C.W.
 Post, helping Post reach the NCAA Division II tournament each year with one title and three other appearances in the Final Four.
 She was recognized as an IWLCA All-American three times along with IWLCA Division II Defender of the Year accolades as a sophomore and Womenslacrosse.com Division II Midfielder of the Year recognition as a senior.
 She also earned first-team all-conference accolades three times.

-Check in/out: Overnight and Extended Day Campers check in at 2pm on the first day and Check out at 1pm on the last day.
+Check in/out: Overnight and Extended Day Campers check in between 1-2:30pm on the first day at the dorms and Check out at 12pm on the last day.

 Age & Ability: Camp is open to ages 10-17 of all ability levels.

 Meals Provided: Overnight campers- Breakfast, Lunch, and Dinner; Extended Day Campers- Lunch and Dinner

 1:00 Outdoor Leadership Activities